tfmontague/datafun-05-sql-project/README.md

 - `README.md`: Provides an overview of the project, as well as instructions for setting up and executing the environment.
 - `requirements.txt`: Lists all packages required for the project.
 - `vcr_manager.py`: Python file
 - SQL files: SQL statements and queries to perform various SQL commands
+- Query results: csv files capturing results of all SQL queries

 ## Environment Setup & How to Install the Project